danleech/danleech.com/quotes/index.md

 Ernest Hemingway

+> First they came for the Socialists, and I did not speak out<br>
+> Because I was not a Socialist.<br>
+> Then they came for the Trade Unionists, and I did not speak out<br>
+> Because I was not a Trade Unionist.<br>
+> Then they came for the Jews, and I did not speak out<br>
+> Because I was not a Jew.<br>
+> Then they came for me, and there was no one left to speak for me.

+Martin Niemöller

 > Of course you can have an opinion about Islam without having read Qur’an.
 You don’t have to read Mein Kampf to have an opinion about nazism.

 Richard Dawkins